`

 In the Absence of the Sacred

 "It rises on a basis of crude materialism and blind determinism built by the unconscious toil of the conquered, and bathed in their tears and blood, like the old pagan Coliseum-a ruin washed over by Christian centuries.
-It rises up monstrous, holding out before the eyes of the deluded mob of slaves-bringing bricks and pitch for its making-a vain mirage of perfect prosperity and terrestrial felicity….But at the same time on the glacis of the New Babel, there arise the launching ramps for missiles, and in its storehouse the ogival nuclear weapons pile up for the universal and total destruction to come."
+It rises up monstrous, holding out before the eyes of the deluded mob of slaves-brining bricks and pitch for its making-a vain mirage of perfect prosperity and terrestrial felicity….But at the same time on the glacis of the New Babel, there arise the launching ramps for missiles, and in its storehouse the ogival nuclear weapons pile up for the universal and total destruction to come."

 Cardinal Pizzardo (Vatican 1960)